rictrujillo/pipes/README.md

     ```
     export const pipesAtLeft = ["┏", "┗", "╺", "━", "┳", "┣", "┻", "╋"];
     ```
+3. Used some custom hooks, one of them for abstracting the connection to the web socket and use it in the game and access the important values and functions (methods) for playing.
 4. Used a Redux toolkit slice (less boylerplate than plain redux) for handling the state of the game.
 5. Used custom types (@types) for better readability and demonstration of use.
 6. Structured the solution into Pages, Components, Hooks, Utils, Redux and Types.